Language selection

 Canada’s development program is focused on mutual priorities such as climate and economic resilience, sustainable and inclusive governance, the advancement of gender equality, and support for Indigenous peoples and Tribal peoples.

 Following the 2017 hurricane season that devastated the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Suriname and the region.
-This pledge was fulfilled in 2022 and included strengthened natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency.
+This pledge was fulfilled in 2022 and included strengthened natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency (CDEMA).
+In May 2024, Canada signed a Memorandum of Understanding with CDEMA to improve tactical mobility coordination for enhanced disaster response.
+Canada continues to advocate for small island and low-lying states in the Caribbean, who are particularly vulnerable to the impacts of climate change like rising sea levels and extreme weather events.

-During the COVID-19 crisis, Canada redirected programming to respond to Surinamese and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and personal protective equipment.
+During the COVID-19 pandemic, Canada redirected programming to respond to Surinamese and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and personal protective equipment.

 A principle means of support to the Caribbean is technical assistance and training to increase the capacity of governments and organizations.
 For instance, the Canada-CARICOM Expert Deployment Mechanism provides technical assistance to CARICOM governments, including Suriname, to help diversify and strengthen the economy, build climate resilient communities, and reduce gender and economic inequalities.